History of Italy: Roman Republic

-According to tradition and later writers such as Livy, the Roman Republic was established around 509 BC, when the last of the seven kings of Rome, Tarquin the Proud, was deposed by Lucius Junius Brutus, and a system based on annually elected magistrates and various representative assemblies was established.
+According to tradition and later writers such as Livy, the Roman Republic was established around 509 BC, when the last of the seven kings of Rome, Tarquin the Proud, was deposed by Lucius Junius Brutus.
+A system based on annually elected magistrates and various representative assemblies was established.
 A constitution set a series of checks and balances, and a separation of powers.
 The most important magistrates were the two consuls, who together exercised executive authority as imperium, or military command.
 The consuls had to work with the senate, which was initially an advisory council of the ranking nobility, or patricians, but grew in size and power.

-In the 4th century BC the Republic came under attack by the Gauls, who initially prevailed and sacked Rome.
-The Romans then took up arms and drove the Gauls back, led by Camillus.
-The Romans gradually subdued the other peoples on the Italian peninsula, including the Etruscans.
-The last threat to Roman hegemony in Italy came when Tarentum, a major Greek colony, enlisted the aid of Pyrrhus of Epirus in 281 BC, but this effort failed as well.
+In the 4th century BC, the Republic came under attack by the Gauls, who initially prevailed and sacked Rome.
+The Romans then drove the Gauls back, led by Camillus.
+The Romans gradually subdued the other peoples on the peninsula.
+The last threat to Roman hegemony in Italy came when Tarentum, a major Greek colony, enlisted the aid of Pyrrhus of Epirus in 281 BC, but this effort failed.

-In the 3rd century BC Rome had to face a new and formidable opponent: the powerful Phoenician city-state of Carthage.
+In the 3rd century BC, Rome had to face a new and formidable opponent: Carthage.
 In the three Punic Wars, Carthage was eventually destroyed and Rome gained control over Hispania, Sicily and North Africa.
-After defeating the Macedonian and Seleucid Empires in the 2nd century BC, the Romans became the dominant people of the Mediterranean Sea.
+After defeating the Macedonian and Seleucid Empires in the 2nd century BC, the Romans became the dominant people of the Mediterranean.
 The conquest of the Hellenistic kingdoms provoked a fusion between Roman and Greek cultures and the Roman elite, once rural, became a luxurious and cosmopolitan one.
 By this time Rome was a consolidated empire – in the military view – and had no major enemies.

-The one open sore was Spain (Hispania).
-Roman armies occupied Spain in the early 2nd century BC but encountered stiff resistance from that time down to the age of Augustus.
-The Celtiberian stronghold of Numantia became the centre of Spanish resistance to Rome in the 140s and 130s BC.
-Numantia fell and was completely razed to the ground in 133 BC.
-In 105 BC, the Celtiberians still retained enough of their native vigour and ferocity to drive the Cimbri and Teutones from northern Spain, though these had crushed Roman arms in southern Gaul, inflicting 80,000 casualties on the Roman army which opposed them.
-The conquest of Hispania was completed in 19 BC—but at a heavy cost and severe losses.
+Roman armies occupied Spain in the early 2nd century BC but encountered stiff resistance.
+The Celtiberian stronghold of Numantia became the centre of Spanish resistance in the 140s and 130s BC.
+Numantia fell and was razed to the ground in 133 BC.
+In 105 BC, the Celtiberians drove the Cimbri and Teutones from northern Spain, though these had crushed Roman arms in southern Gaul, inflicting 80,000 casualties on the Roman army.
+The conquest of Hispania was completed in 19 BC—but at a heavy cost.